COM STA/MTA Basics - Threading Models and How to Avoid Hangs

 3. STA (Single-Threaded Apartment)

-- COM objects in that apartment are basically executed on that thread
+• COM objects in that apartment only execute on that one thread, as a rule.

 3.1.
 Why UI threads use STA